Graham Kennedy: Decline and death

 I was often asked if he had cancer or AIDS.
 In fact at 67, he had diabetes, some rheumatism, the odd creaky joint, a healthy capacity to whinge and the usual symptoms connected with smoking and drinking.
 But by now the horses were gone and the dog had died.
 He was eating less and drinking more.
 One night, he fell down the stairs.
 He was discovered the next morning on the floor by his housekeeper.
 He was rushed to the local hospital where pneumonia in one lung was treated effectively and efficiently, a fracture near his hip was repaired and he was diagnosed with brain damage.
 We were to learn he had Korsakoff's syndrome (an alcohol-related condition) and we decided to keep it private.

 Korsakoff's syndrome is a form of amnesia seen in chronic alcoholics; briefly stated, victims eat too little and drink too much.

 Derryn Hinch controversy

 After his death, controversial Melbourne-based 3AW radio broadcaster Derryn Hinch alleged that Kennedy had died from an AIDS-related disease.
 This was strenuously denied by his friends and carers Noeline Brown and Tony Sattler, and as a result Kennedy's biographer Graeme Blundell then published Kennedy's medical records, including a recent negative HIV test, to disprove this allegation.
-Hinch fought back saying he didn't say Kennedy had AIDS, but that he was homosexual, had symptoms similar to those of Kaposi's sarcoma, and died of pneumonia, thus implying Kennedy's death was AIDS-related.